Advocacy

 The 2024 Advocacy Committee consists of chair Bethany Elsworth, Lori Arthur, Pam Hetrick, Becki Leipert, Linda Song and Jennifer Stacey.
 Over the past few months, they have worked towards creating a tangible document that aims to support music educators in their continuous endeavours to advocate for music in schools.
 Once the English version was created, the Francophone Team of Andréanne Hétu and Caroline Landry translated the document.
 The foundations for our descriptions of the unique characteristics of the Orff approach were drawn from the IOSFS document “Principles of Orff Schulwerk” written by Barbara Haselbach and Wolfgang Hartman (Orff-Schulwerk Forum, Salzburg, International Convention 4-7 July 2013).

-Special thanks to Stef Bowker from Working Dog Resources who designed the brochure.
+Special thanks to Stef Bowker from Who Dunnit Designs who designed the brochure & posters.
 We would also like to acknowledge Anita Collins from Bigger Better Brains for her quote for the brochure.

 Carl Orff Canada gives permission for this Advocacy Brochure to be shared with colleagues and administration across the world.